PEESEgroup/Wet-Waste-Biomass-Opt/README.md

 ### Code versions

 The code was developed on Python 3.9.7 using optuna version 3.0.2, xgboost 1.6.1, and sklearn 1.1.1.
-Performance may differ if the most updated versions of those packages are used.
+Performance and results may differ if the most recent versions of those packages are used.

 Use ```pip install optuna==3.0.2``` and similar commands to install packages with specific versions.